 1. Plan trips in intervals: If the travel bug in you does not go away so quickly, instead of taking consecutive trips, plan an itinerary according to your budget.
 This way, you won't make impulsive decisions and head out of the city, running away from your adult responsibilities.

 2. Become a travel blogger: If you are addicted to travel, might as well make a career out of it!
 Or like a wise fictional clown once said: "If you're good at something, never do it for free".
 Travel blogging is trending.
 This gives you the freedom to travel and make money out of it.
 While travel blogging may look like a dream job, it has its cons.
 Believe it or not, you need to take frequent breaks from travelling to relish the experiences.

 3. Get an exciting full-time job: Your daily job and routine might be putting you off and hence, would create an urge to simply get away from it all the time.
 If this might be the case, get yourself a job that would give you the motivation to get out of bed every morning.
 This can be anything, from working as a data analyst to a film-maker, as long as you love it.

 4. Cut off travel websites and social media for a while: Social media is where all the action is.
 Your friends and followers post stories and pictures of their travels, and those oh-so-aesthetic Instagram accounts that post pictures of breathtaking locations, enough to get your wanderlust going.

 5. Consult a therapist: If nothing is working out for you, it's time you take professional help.
 Consult a therapist, talk to them and seek their advice.
 The key here is that you are brutally honest.

 So there you have it.
-If this write-up made you think "Oh my God that's so ME!" you might have a common yet unique disease called travel addiction a.k.a. dromomania.
+If this write-up made you think "Oh my God that's so ME!" you might have a familiar yet unique disease called travel addiction a.k.a.
+Dromomania.
 Get it before it gets you!